 How to use BurntToast

-Once the module has been installed, you can start using it in PowerShell with the command.
+Once the module is installed, you can start using it in PowerShell with the command.

 New-BurntToastNotification